Sea to Summit Pocket Shower Review

 Our Analysis and Test Results

 The Sea to Summit Pocket Shower is a lightweight, dry bag-like shower that uses gravity to do the work.
-It has a 2.6-gallon capacity, open top for easy filling, and the showerhead is attached directly to the bottom of the solar-heated bag.
+It has a 2.6-gallon capacity, an open top for easy filling, and the showerhead is attached directly to the bottom of the solar-heated bag.

 The Sea to Summit Pocket Shower is a straight forward, no-nonsense shower when it comes to comfort.
 Its head is the same width as similar competitors, providing decent coverage for a gravity-powered shower.
 When full, it has solid pressure and coverage that will let you lather and rinse yourself clean (200ft from any water source, of course).
 However, unlike some competitors, this model lacks a hose to concentrate the water flow into the showerhead.
 This means that the less water there is left in the bag, the less pressurized the water coming out the spout is.
-This tapers all the way until the last dregs are just trickling out sadly.
+This tapers away until the last dregs are just trickling out sadly.

 As a good-sized black dry bag-style shower, this unit is heated by the power of the sun.
-Though it performed slightly less impressively than some of the other solar heated models we tested, a few hours in the midday sun was more than enough to get some nice hot bathwater going.
+Though it performed slightly less impressively than some of the other solar heated models we tested, a few hours in the midday sun is more than enough to get some nice hot bathwater going.
 Just got to camp as the sun is setting?
-Fear not — you can also add a liter or two of boiling water to a mostly full bag and get a pretty solid shower that way too.
+Fear not — you can also add a liter or two of boiling water to a mostly full bag and get a pretty cozy shower that way too.
 This is an excellent option for anyone who wants to play all day without giving up on a hot shower after dark.

 Ease of Set Up